- About Us

 Meet Our Alumni

-Our 2017 featured alumni come from a diverse array of backgrounds and experiences.
+Our 2018 featured alumni (pictured above) come from a diverse array of backgrounds and experiences.
 Each January Waldorf School of Princeton hosts an alumni panel, which is open to the entire community, and which gives our former students a platform to share their stories, answer audience questions, and represent the myriad ways that Waldorf Education equips children for their life’s journey.
-Join us for the 2018 Alumni Panel on Friday, January 12, at 7 p.m. in Hagens Hall.